dakshaau/webley/README.md

 15.00
 15
 ```
-Any other format other than the above is not an acceptable format.
+Any format other than the above is not an acceptable format.